I. Outlook

 Participants in the Firefish Protocol

-- Borrowers: Individuals or entities that own Bitcoin and seek liquidity in fiat currency.
+- Borrowers: Individuals or entities that own Bitcoin and seek fiat liquidity.

-- Lenders: Individuals or entities that have excess liquidity in fiat currency and wish to earn interest.
+- Lenders: Individuals or entities that have excess fiat liquidity and wish to earn interest.

-- Liquidators: Entities appointed by lenders responsible for liquidating collateral on behalf of lenders if borrowers fail to meet their obligations.
+- Liquidators: Entities appointed by lenders, responsible for liquidating collateral on behalf of lenders if borrowers fail to fulfill their obligations.
 Lenders can also act as liquidators themselves.

-- Price Oracles: Oracles that verify the Bitcoin exchange rate.
+- Price Oracles: Oracles that verify Bitcoin exchange rates.
 They can be implemented by trusted institutions, public oracles, or a threshold mechanism composed of multiple institutions and public oracles.
 Currently, Firefish operates the price oracle.

 - Firefish: A platform that matches borrowers and lenders and facilitates their secure interactions.